- What is a trachelectomy?

 Trachelectomy and fertility

-People who wish to preserve their fertility may opt for a trachelectomy over a hysterectomy.
+Women who wish to preserve their fertility may opt for a trachelectomy over a hysterectomy.
 Since the uterus remains intact after a trachelectomy, pregnancy can still occur.
 Roughly 97 percent of people who have undergone trachelectomy surgery, eventually return to a normal menstrual cycle.
 However, doctors may advise delaying any attempt to conceive for approximately two years.

 Conception may be difficult.
 The risk of miscarriage among people who have had a trachelectomy is significantly higher than the norm, and any fetus carried to term must be delivered by caesarian section (C-section).